Tan Boo Liat

 Tan had a stable of a dozen racehorses.
 In 1898 his famous horse, Vanitas won the Viceroy's cup in Calcutta, India, the first time that a horse from the Straits Settlements or the Federated Malay States won this trophy, earning Tan Boo Liat $100,000.

 Tan had strong commercial links to Thailand and was honoured by the King of Thailand, two of the things he had in common with his famous grandfather Tan Kim Ching.
 In 1920 he was awarded the title Phra Anukul Sayamkich.

 Personal life

 Tan's sister, Lilian Tan Luck Neo, married Seow Poh Leng and later died of Influenza during a flu epidemic in Singapore.
-Tan's daughter, Polly Tan Poh Li, rhwn married the widowed Seow.
+Tan's daughter, Polly Tan Poh Li, then married the widowed Seow.

 Tan owned Golden Bell Mansion (built 1901) on Pender Road at the Mount Washington side of Mount Faber, Singapore.
 Sun Yat-sen stayed there on 15 December 1911 as did his wife and daughters (February 1912).
-After his death in Shanghai in 1934 the house was sold.
+After his death in Shanghai in 1934, the house was sold.
 It is currently occupied by the Danish Seaman's Mission.

+Death and burial

+Tan Boo Liat died in Shanghai, China on 3 October 1934.
+He was cremated and his remains were brought back to Singapore on 19 October 1934.
+His funeral was held on the following day and he was interred at the Bukit Brown Municipal Cemetery.